 How Deere, Caterpillar kept plants running during the coronavirus outbreak

+Detroit's auto companies had to negotiate long and hard with the United Auto Workers, which represents their hourly workers, over how and when to restart U.S. production.
+The UAW blocked the automakers' plans to restart their factories on May 4.

+The union this week signaled its members are ready to go back to work at General Motors Co GM.N, Ford Motor Co F.N and Fiat Chrysler Automobiles NV's U.S. factories on May 18.

-By contrast, the UAW supported Deere's decision to resume production at two of its facilities within days of employees testing positive for the virus.
+By contrast, the UAW let Deere resume production at two of its facilities within days of employees testing positive for the virus.

 Union officials attribute that decision to a safety policy they negotiated with the company that mandates a strict implementation of guidelines prescribed by the nation's health protection agency and the World Health Organization.